 Do’s and don’ts in Moscow for first time travellers

 Are you thinking about travelling to Moscow for the first time?
 Do you want to make your stay in the capital of Russia unforgettable?
 Read my do’s and don’ts in Moscow for first time travellers and learn from my mistakes.
+More info about Russia in this helpful Russia guide from Jen (she is called the trusted traveller for a reason!).

-Don’t choose a hotel based on price over location
+Don’tchoose a hotel based on price over location

 I’d booked my train tickets and hotels with a company in the Netherlands and I didn’t really research anything about the hotels they were putting me up at.
 They had a list of hotels and I simply choose the cheapest one.
 The list only included expensive hotels, so the 2 days in Moscow were more expensive than I’d liked them to be.

 This resulted in me staying in a hotel so far outside the centre of Moscow; I had to take the subway for over half an hour to get near Moscow centre.
 I needed a taxi to get from the train station to my hotel, because the nearest subway was too far out.
 Because of this, I spent a little bit more on transportation in the city than when I would have stayed some place more convenient and I would have saved time travelling back and forth.
+Book your airport transfer to your Moscow hotel in advance.

 Don’t let the crowds put you of